 Kirkwood real estate is some of the most expensive in Missouri, although Kirkwood house values don't compare to the most expensive real estate in the U.S.

-Kirkwood is a decidedly white-collar city, with fully 91.92% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Kirkwood is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Kirkwood who work in management occupations (14.12%), sales jobs (13.83%), and office and administrative support (10.09%).
+Kirkwood is a decidedly white-collar city, with fully 90.78% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Kirkwood is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Kirkwood who work in management occupations (14.65%), business and financial occupations (12.52%), and sales jobs (12.07%).

 Also of interest is that Kirkwood has more people living here who work in computers and math than 95% of the places in the US.

-Kirkwood is a somewhat ethnically-diverse city.
 The people who call Kirkwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kirkwood residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Kirkwood include Irish, English, Italian, and French.
+Important ancestries of people in Kirkwood include German, Irish, English, Italian, and French.

 The most common language spoken in Kirkwood is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Chinese.